 Yaffs has been designed from scratch to be robust to power failure and that robustness has been verified with a multi-pronged test strategy that is continuously being improved.

-1Note that flash translation layers (FTLs) are erroneously referred to as flash file systems.
+1Note that flash translation layers (FTLs) are erroneously refered to as flash file systems.
 For example, despite the name, M-Systems TrueFFS is not a flash file system but a flash translation layer (FTL).

-3Refer to the “How Yaffs Works” document to understand the need for garbage collection and how yaffs does it.
+3Refer to the “How Yaffs Works” document to understand the need for garbage collection and how Yaffs does garbage collection.